 If your oral health has been affected to the point where you have lost bone that once surrounded your teeth, you may need a bone graft to restore your bone.
 A bone graft is a procedure that will give you back the bone that you’ve lost.
 You will need this bone not only to keep your smile looking attractive but also to have implants placed.
 However, this procedure is rarely necessary now as we can place implants at a 45° angle to mitigate the need for bone grafting.

 Bridges vs Implants

-Whether you’re replacing a single tooth or all of your teeth, Dr. Das, Dr. Darcey, and Dr. Pham believe dental implants are far and beyond the superior option.
+Whether you’re replacing a single tooth or all of your teeth, Dr. Das, and Dr. Pham believe dental implants are far and beyond the superior option.
 Fixed bridges are an alternative, but they don’t have the lifespan of implants.